MoravianCollege/ClinicalTrailsViz/README.md

 * Now you may use the scripts available in the repository, these environment variables will be referenced later using the syntax Sys.getenv()

-### Allowing access to AWS instance

-* Connect to the AWS website and click on the RDS section

-* Click on the database labeled "clinicaltrialsdatabase"

-* Under the "Connectivity & security" tab, find "Security" and click on the blue link directly under "VPC security groups"

-* Click on the "inbound" tab and click edit

-* Click "Add Rule" and create a new Custom TCP Rule with port range 5432 and for the source drop-down menu click "My IP", then click save

-* If this is done correctly, your computer will now be able to pass through security and connect to the database

 ### Connecting to the database

 * First-time startup enter the command (this command will only ever need to be entered one time) `install.packages("RPostgreSQL")`